khawlahssn/hlf-car-rental-company/README.md

 composer network ping --card admin@car-rental-network

-# To generate a Composer REST API based on our network:
+# To generate a REST API based on our network:

 composer-rest-server